 Also, research and simulations show that the concepts of cooperation and anarchist economies are sound and viable (Cybernetics and the Viable System Model (VSM)).
 All of this is not proof that anarchist economics work, but supporting evidence.

 The economic concepts of anarcho-communism, libertarian socialism, or free access socialism are mostly the same.
 Also gift economy or library economy are sometimes used as terms for similar economic concepts.
 In doubt, it's best to ask what is meant.
-The important questions to ask are "who owns the means of production" and "who decides what to produce and how to distribute"?
+The important questions to ask are "who owns the means of production", "who decides what to produce and how to distribute", and "what about care-work"?

 We can share information about the feasibility of anarchist economies and thus change the narrative of there being only one economic possibility.
 We can start building structures of anarchist economies within the old system (as good as possible without getting frustrated).
 This is called prefigurative politics.
 It allows us to experiment with and practice anarchist capabilities while building infrastructure useful for the present and the anarchist future.
 We can also start making more plans for future anarchist economies, either as role play or more seriously: Which production facilities could be reused, and which are useless?
 What are the most important elements of the infrastructure to fulfill the needs?
 What would you work on during and after the transformation?
 Let's build many anarchist economics oases, bridges, and networks within the capitalist desert until the wildflowers start growing all over.